 • Education of the patient and cultivation of an attitude of personal responsibly for one’s health

 Meet Our Naturopathic Doctors: Rebecca Georgia, Jonathan Cotter, Aaron J. Henkel & Robert E. Coleman

 A licensed naturopathic doctor (ND) attends a four-year, graduate-level naturopathic medical school and is educated in all of the same basic sciences as an MD, but also studies holistic and non-toxic approaches to therapy with a strong emphasis on disease prevention and optimizing wellness.
 In addition to a standard medical curriculum, the naturopathic doctor is required to complete four years of training in clinical nutrition, acupuncture, homeopathic medicine, botanical medicine, psychology, and counseling.
 A naturopathic doctor also takes rigorous professional board exams.

-Wisconsin does not currently regulate or license ND’s as primary care doctors, but both our naturopathic doctors have gone to the extra effort to hold current ND licenses in other states – Dr. Henkel by the state of Washington, and Dr. Georgia in Minnesota.
+Wisconsin does not currently regulate or license ND’s as primary care doctors, but our naturopathic doctors have gone to the extra effort to hold current ND licenses in other states – Dr. Henkel and Dr. Coleman by the state of Washington, and Dr. Georgia in Minnesota.